 It’s hard to say when my wild obsession with eating every lobster roll in New England began.
 I do know that about two years ago, I realized that I needed to start taking pics of every roll to document the experience, so I guess that ‘s when the “official” Lobster Trail began.
 But, I’ve been forcing my fellow travellers to stop every time I see a place that looks like it has possibilities for quite some time.
 Heck, maybe it’s just in my blood, I do remember my grandmother, an 11th generation New Englander herself introducing me to the lobster experience.
-Like any true Yankee, she eats the whole thing, I mean the whole thing, the tomalley, the roe, the little legs, even knows how to track down some body meat.
-She’s not on board with the Lobster roll trail, as she says, “Why ruin lobster by putting it on bread?”.
+Like any true Yankee, she ate the whole thing, I mean the whole thing, the tomalley, the roe, the little legs, even knows how to track down some body meat.
+She wasn’t on board with the Lobster roll trail, as she said, “Why ruin lobster by putting it on bread?”.
 I can’t say she doesn’t have a point, but some of us are lazy and impatient.

 I love lobster, I love butter and when combined with the right bread, I think the lobster roll may be the perfect food.
 If I had a last meal, this would be it, ideally finished with a fresh lemon meringue pie.
 I’m no writer, I won’t even tell you the irony of what I do for a day job.
 I’m just a gal that loves to plan trips around eating my face off with as much lobster as I can get my hands on.